 - Maranello Grand Race.
 A 550m racing circuit.

 - Junior Championship and Kid’s Podium for the little ones.

 3. Amusement park lovers

 Do you get butterflies when walking among themed streets full of smiling characters and colorful things happening all the time?

 Are you already visiting the adjacent Port Aventura World Parks & Resorts?

 Then it is a no brainer, you need to get yourself to Ferrari Land now.
-There you will find acrobatic and BMX shows, jumpers and skilled basketball players.
+There you will find acrobatic and BMX shows, jumpers, and skilled basketball players.
 And Italian traditional dancing in the pathways and park squares!

-Unfortunately, I could not partake of this F1 Virtual Reality experience because a bunch of cool kids booked all the simulators in no time.
+Unfortunately, I could not partake in this F1 Virtual Reality experience because a bunch of cool kids booked all the simulators in no time.
 I am assuming this was an outcome of the 15 minutes slots being free that day (it costs 25€ on top of your entry ticket).
 In any case, they all seemed to be having the time of their lives, sitting in their F1 as pro pilots and facing 3 wide screens.

 If you are sick of smashing Gran Turismo home, get yourself over the Pole Position Challenge.
 You won’t be disappointed!

 5. Eye candy seekers